atmulyana/react-input-validator/docs/index.md

 connection is usually in asynchronous mode.

-## Functions <a name="functions"></a>

-The functions here can be imported from the package.

-### `getStyleProps(...styles)` <a name="function-getStyleProps"></a>
-This function is provided by "web" module.
-This function converts `StyleProp` value as described in this [section](#style_handling-web) to be a value whose type:

-    {className: string | undefined, style: CSSProperties | undefined}

-so that it can be assigned as the props of an HTML element.
-This function can more than one parameter or an array:

-    getStyleProps(style1, style2, ...)

-The resulted value will have all CSS classes defined by all parameters.
-For inline style, if there is the same CSS property from different parameter, the property value from the parameter on the right will override the one from the parameter on the left.

-### `isFilled(value)` <a name="function-isFilled"></a>
-This function is used by [`required`](#required) rule to check whether a value is empty or not.
-A value is considered as empty if it is `null`, `undefined`, a string only contains white space(s) or an empty array.
-An array containing only one empty element is also considered empty.
-This funtion returns `false` if `value` is empty.

-### `str(template, valueMap)` <a name="function-str"></a>
-This function is to construct a string from a template string and a map of values.
-In the template string contains the placeholders for variables to be replaced by the real value.
-The placeholder is in format `${variable_name}`.
-The real values is in `valueMap` parameter.
-For
-example:

-    str('${name} must be at least ${min}', {name: 'count', min: 5})

-will return string `"count must be at least 5"`.

 ## Rule Object <a name="rule"></a>

 Rule object defines how to validate the input value.
 For example whether it's required (cannot